astronomer/docs/astro/cloud-ide/deploy-project.md

 ---
 sidebar_label: Deploy a project
-title: Deploy a project from the Cloud IDE
+title: Deploy a project from the Cloud IDE to Astro
 id: deploy-project
 description: Learn how to use the Astro Cloud IDE's built-in GitHub support to manage your data pipelines and deploy them to Astro.
 ---